johnbintz/backbone-fails/README.md

     public/javascripts/backbone.js
     public/javascripts/backbone-min.js

-The version number of the gem is the same as the version number of Backbone.
+The version number of the gem is the same as the version number of Backbone, plus an extra version number to handle minor Gem updates.